 Her motivations reminds me of Cob, the villain in The Farthest Shore, who believed that he was above and better than nature.
 By not respecting and understanding the regenerative cycles of nature, both Cob and Eboshi wrought ruin upon the world.
 But unlike Cob, Eboshi demonstrates the capacity to learn from her mistakes.
 She realizes that her efforts to destroy the forest have decimated the society she worked so hard to create.
 At the end of the film, she is committed to rebuilding Irontown.
 Only this time she heeds the wisdom of Ashitaka, someone who understands the necessity of striking a balance with the natural environment.

-Jigo: Whatever it takes
+Jigo: Whatever It Takes

 A monk and an aide to the emperor, Jigo is a wolf in sheep’s clothing.
 He is amoral, opportunistic, and manipulative.
 He pits Eboshi against the gods of the forest and gets her to do the dirty work.
 He doesn’t care about the hunters and trackers under his command, leaving most of them to die in the calamity that ensues.
 Even after observing firsthand the destruction of his actions, he clings desperately to the prized head of the Great Forest Spirit until his own life was in jeopardy.

-The worst trait Jigo exhibits in Mononoke is one of deep cynicism.
+The worst trait Jigo exhibits is one of deep cynicism.
 He accepts that the world is a cursed one and does nothing to alleviate the suffering around him; he only regards his own welfare.
 He has no use for hope because he lives off the despair of others.
 By the end of the movie, he is the only one who refuses to see that humans and nature must find a way to coexist, dismissing them all as fools.
 He does not and will not learn.
-Despite the relatively minor role he has, I regard Jigo as the true villain in Mononoke.
+Despite the relatively minor role he has, I regard Jigo as the true villain in Princess Mononoke.

-San: Both beast and human
+San: Both Beast and Human

 San is fuelled by hate and revenge against the humans who invade the forest.
 However, her encounter with Ashitaka gradually blurs the boundaries between her wolf world and the human world.
 Ashitaka, an outsider with a different value system than other humans, comes into her life and dispels the fear and ignorance surrounding her understanding of humans.
 She realizes that not all humans hate the forest, and her feelings for Ashitaka force her to acknowledge and accept that she is also human.

-At the conclusion of the movie, she acknowledges her humanity but still cannot live amongst people.
+At the conclusion of Princess Mononoke, she acknowledges her humanity but still cannot live amongst people.
 She does not forgive or forget Eboshi’s actions, but she does not let her revenge for Eboshi govern her future actions.
 She is willing to meet Ashitaka halfway and to walk a new uncertain path with him.
 By doing so, San begins to learn in navigating the boundaries of nature and culture, just like Ashitaka.